 If there is just ONE thing I can drive home for you, it’s that you don’t have to look young to be attractive.
 Fighting against the natural aging process wastes so much time and energy.
-It’s really sad when I see women who can’t love themselves because they feel old and less valuable.
+It’s really sad when I see women who don’t love themselves because they feel old and less valuable.

 Most women over 50 are afraid of clothing, makeup, and hair that lets their personality shine through.

 Maybe you think that you just aren’t going to look good because you are older, so why try?

 My method for helping women age powerfully is to recognize those deep-seated biases we hold and break through the stigma of age.
 You CAN look incredible with trending styles, and your value can’t be diminished by time, appearance, or behavior.

 I love to help women figure out who they are and then choose a style that best suits their personality and shape.
 Choosing a wardrobe, makeup palette or hairstyle is SO much easier when you know your Energy Type.
 Here is a blog about styling your tresses as you age.

 How Does Your Energy Type Affect Hairstyle?

 If you’ve already taken my Energy Type quiz, then you know what Type you are.
 It might be a new concept for you that your Energy Type is going to play a role in helping you choose a hairstyle.

 Your Energy Type explains how you see the world and want the world to see you.
 Depending on your Energy Type, you’ll learn how to choose a hairstyle that’s light and airy, calm and flowing, edgy and dynamic, or traditional and bold.